THE KEYS TO SUCCESSFUL SUPPLY CHAIN MANAGEMENT? GREATER VISIBILITY AND TEMPERATURE TRACKING

 The term ‘Supply Chain Visibility’ has somewhat become part of industry lingo, and its not just limited to one industry.
 But what does it actually mean?
 And why is it so important for your Supply Chain Management?

 In short, supply chain visibility is the ability to track goods and products in transit from the manufacturers to their final destination.
 By making this info accessible to stakeholders and customers alike, a company’s supply chain is ultimately strengthened through increased awareness of its operations and transport.
+Using supply chain risk analytics & monitoring can help with keeping on top of what your business is doing and how it is functioning day to day.

 SCV has become more and more important as of late due to the international nature of most businesses and the growing tendency to outsource parts of their chain supply to suppliers — when you’re getting your parts from many sources, you should have ultimate visibility of their whereabouts.
 Yet most businesses do not have information or data on more than one tier up or down from their own position.